imsdev/ims-devops-zosmf-catalog-managedacb/README.md

 **Package structure**
 The IMS catalog workflows include the following files:
-* setupCatalog.xml
+* setupCatalogManagedACB.xml
   * This is the file that provisions the catalog.
 You should not modify the workflow XML.
 * workflow_variables.properties
   * This properties file contains values from the variables referenced in the provision.xml workflow.
 Edit the workflow_variables.properties file to specify the system specific information for the variables in the file.

 **Installation**
-* FTP the provision.xml workflow and the workflow_variables.properties file to the z/OS host USS in binary mode.
+* FTP the setupCatalogManagedACB.xml workflow and the workflow_variables.properties file to the z/OS host USS in binary mode.
 * The files need to be made visible to the z/OSMF application.
 Do this by changing the access permissions of the files using the chmod command
 * Examples:
 ```Java